automat-it/terraform-aws-eks-auxiliary/README.md

 ```
 4. Thoroughly test your changes to ensure proper functionality.
 5. Once you've completed testing, submit a pull request with your changes for review and integration.

+## Provider Versions

+This branch is following Terraform AWS 5.x Provider Version ONLY.
+For AWS Provider 6.x compatibility, please checkout the `main` branch.
 <!-- END_TF_DOCS -->